peelonet/kahvi/README.md

 Creates an immutable map of `java.lang.Integer` objects with `java.lang.String` objects as keys.

-Type of the collections can be explicitly declared.
+Type of collection can be explicitly declared.

 ~~~~
 <Number> [1, 2, 3]